privacyidea/privacyidea/doc/audit/index.rst

 This will, if there are more than 20.000 log entries, clean all old log entries, so that only 18000 log entries remain.

+Cleaning based on the age:

+You can specify the number of days, how old an audit entry may be at a max.

+   pi-manage rotate_audit --age 365

+will delete all audit entries that are older than one year.

 Access rights
 ~~~~~~~~~~~~~